 Function Queries the total RF power state for the current system type.
 The total RF power state is 1 (on) if either cell power or AWGN power is on.
 The return value for this query is not necessarily the total power state at the moment this command is processed by the test set.
-This command may return a state that has been requested of the test set, but that has been pended or delayed for some reason.
 To query the power state of the test set at the moment, use the "CALL:STATus:TOTal:POWer:STATe?" command.
-Query Range: 1 0 RST Setting 0 (off) Requirements Test Application Revision: A.01 and above Programming Example OUTPUT 714; "CALL: TOTAL: POWER: STATE?"
+Query Range: 1 0 RST Setting 1 (on) Requirements Test Application Revision: A.01 and above Programming Example OUTPUT 714; "CALL:TOTAL:POWER:STATE?"

-CALL:UPLink
+CALL:UINTerferenc